Holonomy reductions of Cartan geometries and curved orbit decompositions: Abstract

 \section{Abstract}

 We develop a holonomy reduction procedure for general Cartan geometries.
 We show that, given a reduction of holonomy, the underlying manifold naturally decomposes into a disjoint union of initial submanifolds.
 Each such submanifold corresponds to an orbit of the holonomy group on the modelling homogeneous space and carries a canonical induced Cartan geometry.
 The result can therefore be understood as a `curved orbit decomposition'.
 The theory is then applied to the study of several invariant overdetermined differential equations in projective, conformal and CR-geometry.
 This makes use of an equivalent description of solutions to these equations as parallel sections of a tractor bundle.
-In projective geometry we study a third order differential equation that governs the existence of a compatible Einstein metric.
-In CR-geometry we discuss an invariant equation that governs the existence of a compatible K\"{a}hler-Einstein metric.
+In projective geometry we study a third order differential equation that governs the existence of a compatible Einstein metric, and in conformal geometry we discuss almost Einstein scales.
+Finally, we discuss analogs of the two latter equations in CR-geometry, which leads to invariant equations that govern the existence of a compatible K\"{a}hler-Einstein metric.